Deputies search for missing 80-year-old Robeson County woman

 ROBESON COUNTY, N.C.
 (WBTW) — Robeson County deputies are searching for a missing 80-year-old woman.

-Minnie Pearl Miller, 80, of Maxton, was reported missing around noon on Monday, according to deputies.
-She was last seen at her home around 6 a.m.
+Minnie Pearl Miller of Maxton, was reported missing about noon on Monday, according to deputies.
+She was last seen about 6 a.m. at her home on Roxie Lane.

+The North Carolina Center for Missing Persons issued a Silver Alert Monday afternoon for Miller, who was last seen wearing green pants, a blue shirt and a black jacket.

 Anyone with information is asked to call Robeson County Sheriff’s Office at (910) 671-3170.